A Semi-Supervised Approach for Abnormal Event Prediction on Large Operational Network Time-Series Data: Methodology

-This section introduces the ST-Conv-NGAT module that generates embeddings from the input graph sequence (Figure~\ref{figure: stconvngat}).
-In general, the module contains temporal gated convolutional layers to capture temporal dependencies across time and a normalized graph attention layer to capture dependencies between nodes.
-The details of each sub-module are described as follows.
+The paper proposes TGConv-NGAT module to generate feature embeddings from the input graph sequence (see the network architecture in Figure~\ref{figure: stconvngat}).
+In general, TGConv-NGAT module contains two temporal gated convolution (TGConv) layers to capture temporal dependencies across time, between which a normalized graph attention (NGAT) layer captures data transmission dependencies between nodes in the graph.
+The details of each component are described as follows.